 Keynote &Plenary Speakers for ICSP 2018

-Prof. Alex Kot Chichung, Fellow of IEEE and Fellow of IES, Nanyang Technological University, Singapore
+Prof. Alex Kot Chichung, IEEE Fellow and IES Fellow, Nanyang Technological University, Singapore

 Biography: Prof. Kot has been with the Nanyang Technological University (NTU), Singapore since 1991.
 He headed the Division of Information Engineering at the School of Electrical and Electronic Engineering (EEE) for eight years.
 The Division’s focuses are on signal processing for image, video, speech and audio.
 He was the Vice Dean Research and Associate Chair (Research) for the School of EEE for three years, overseeing the research activities for the School with over 200 faculty members.
 He is currently Professor and the Associate Dean (Graduate Studies) for the College of Engineering (COE) and Director of ROSE Lab [Rapid(Rich) Object SEearch Lab) with Peking University, Tencent and Inspur].
 He has published extensively with over 200 technical papers in the areas of signal processing for communication, biometrics recognition, data-hiding, authentication and image forensics for digital media.
 He has two USA and one Singapore patents granted.